grischdian/ffg-2019-guug/README.md

 # ffg-2019-guug
-Demo-related files for the Frühjahrsfachgespräch of German Unix User Group
+Presentation and Demo-related files for the Frühjahrsfachgespräch of German Unix User Group